 Transfer of status under Category A should normally be completed by the end of your fourth term, which means that you must have applied for transfer of status, submitted the transfer thesis and undergone a transfer interview by Friday of 0th Week of your fifth term (see Section 4.1).
 You must ensure that you allow sufficient time between submitting your application for transfer of status and your transfer interview.
-You must therefore submit your application for transfer of status (forms GSO.2 and MATHS.1) and your transfer thesis by early in your fourth term.
-If you are unable to transfer status by the end of your fourth term you must formally apply for a deferral by completing and submitting form GSO.2b to the Graduate Studies Office.
+You must therefore submit your application for transfer of status and your transfer thesis via Student Self Service by early in your fourth term.
+If you are unable to transfer status by the end of your fourth term you must formally apply for a deferral by completing the form in Student Self Service.